-Patrol deputies are responsible for serving arrest warrants but can find little time to do so.
-The backlog of unserved warrants has been reduced over the last few years but is still is some 3,100 criminal papers with most of the new warrants being issued for probation violation and failure to appear in court.
-The number of criminal warrants issued has risen significantly in the last few years.
+Patrol deputies are responsible for serving arrest warrants throughout the county.
+The backlog of unserved warrants has been reduced over the last few years but is still is some 3,103 criminal papers with most of the new warrants being issued for probation violation and failure to appear in court.
+The number of criminal warrants issued has risen significantly since 2001 but the number of warrants being served has also increased.